Mogoplistidae

-Mogoplistidae is a family of scaly crickets within the superfamily Grylloidea.
+Mogoplistidae is a family of scaly crickets and allies within the superfamily Grylloidea.
 Considered to be monophyletic, a sister taxon to the Gryllidae crickets.
 This family consists of more than 370 species worldwide; 20 species in 4 genera occur in North America and this family includes the scaly crickets of Europe.

 Subfamilies, Tribes and selected Genera

 The Orthoptera Species File lists the following: